microsoft/vscode-docs/api/extension-guides/chat.md

 #### Process the request

 Next, you need to implement the actual logic for processing the user request.
-Often, chat extensions use the [Language Model API](/api/extension-guides/language-model) to process the request.
+Often, chat extensions use the `request.model` language model instance to process the request.
 In this case, you might adjust the language model prompt to match the user's intent.
 Alternately, you can implement the extension logic by invoking a backend service, by using traditional programming logic, or by using a combination of all these options.
 For example, you could invoke a web search to gather additional information, which you then provide as context to the language model.

 While processing the current request, you might want to refer to previous chat messages.
 For example, if a previous response returned a C# code snippet, the user's current request might be "give the code in Python".
 Learn how you can [use the chat message history](#use-the-chat-message-history).